OperationSpark/pelicans-roster/README.md

 You might note that some players (like *Darius Miller*) haven't played enough to have a jersey number assigned.
 Their display looks wierd when the second option is selected.
 See if you can figure out how to fix that so that it displays something like

     Darius Miller - (no number)

+# Bonus 2 - Display wins in blue

+When displaying wins and names it makes sense for all the wins to stick out.
+Let's color them blue. *(What do we use here? html? javascript? css?)*

+To do this we will have to put some html around the wins count so that we could use a CSS selector.
+Fortunately when we build up the strings we can use html.
+The `<em>` elements seems right for this.
+Change the function that picks the wins and player name so that it outputs something like

+    <em>39</em> by Anthony Davis

+Use css in the `<style>` toward the top to change all `em` elements so that their font [is blue](http://www.w3schools.com/cssref/pr_text_color.asp) and [bold](http://www.w3schools.com/cssref/pr_font_weight.asp).

+# Bonus 3 - Display player id smaller

+The player id when selecting the last radio button isn't really as important.
+Make just the player id use the consolas font and 70% smaller.